MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/use-security-workspace.md

 ### Web roles

 Control who gets to access your site data and content.
-[Create and manage web roles](../security/create-web-roles.md) and grant access to specific people to view site tables and pages.
+[Create and manage web roles](../security/create-web-roles.md) to grant specific people access to view site tables and pages.

 ### Page permissions

-Use page permissions to make content available to anyone who visits your site or to restrict access to users who have specific roles.
+Use page permissions[page permissions](../security/page-security.md) to make content available to anyone who visits your site or to restrict access to users who have specific roles.

 ### Table permissions

+[Configure](../security/table-permissions.md) and [assign](../security/assign-table-permissions.md) table permissions to allow access to Dataverse records.

 ### Web application firewall

-[Web application firewall](../security/web-application-firewall.md) provides centralized protection of your web applications from common security exploits and vulnerabilities.
+Use [Web application firewall](../security/web-application-firewall.md) to protect your Power Pages site from common security exploits and vulnerabilities.

 ## Manage